|1888 54" New Rapid Roadster High Wheel or Highwheel Bike or Penny Farthing|

-Roadsters are characterised by rod activated brakes and upright handlebars.
-Most were single speed or had a 3 speed Sturmey Archer hub.
-A chaincase and mudguard protected riders' clothing from the chain, mud, and grime.
-Roadster bicycles were designed for durability so lightweight was never a priority.
-The original roadsters came with spoon brakes but later versions were equipped with coaster or rod activated rim or drum brakes.
-The step through woman specific frame is still very popular in the Netherlands so they are often called "Dutch Bikes."
-Roadsters typically had a plain black frame and are also known as Widow's Bikes.
+Roadsters are characterized by rod activated brakes and upright handlebars.
+Most were single-speed or had a three-speed Sturmey Archer hub.
+A chaincase and mudguard protected riders’ clothing from the chain, mud, and grime.
+Roadster bicycles were designed for durability, so lightweight was never a priority.
+The original roadsters came with spoon brakes, but later versions were equipped with coaster or rod activated rim or drum brakes.
+The step-through woman-specific frame is still trendy in the Netherlands, so they are often called “Dutch Bikes.”
+Roadsters typically had a plain black frame and are also known as Widow’s Bikes.
 Over the years, a couple of different versions of the roadster evolved.

 These were also called Semi Racers and became very popular with club riders.
-They were generally made with Reynolds 531 tubing and had a narrow racing saddle, drop bars, derailleurs and 5 to 15 gears, and high pressure 26" or 27" wheels.
-Although they were mostly used for recreational group riding, these "almost racing bikes" were also used for time trialling or touring.
+They were generally made with Reynolds 531 tubing and had a narrow racing saddle, drop bars, derailleurs and 5 to 15 gears, and high pressure 26″ or 27″ wheels.
+Although they were mostly used for recreational group riding, these “almost racing bikes” were also used for time trialing or touring.

 Decline and Resurgence

-During the 1990's in England, the traditional roadster had all but disappeared, being replaced by mountain bikes and lightweight racing style bikes.
+During the 1990’s in England, the traditional roadster had all but disappeared, being replaced by mountain bikes and lightweight racing style bikes.
 Roadsters continued to be popular in the Netherlands, however.
-They have remained hugely popular in the developing world where their durability and simplicity makes them ideal people movers.
+They have remained hugely popular in the developing world where their durability and simplicity make them ideal people movers.
 They can carry heavy loads, and their lugged steel frames are easily repaired.
-Today roadsters are mass produced in India, China, and Taiwan.
+Today roadsters are mass-produced in India, China, and Taiwan.

 The Most Popular Bike in the World